Affiliate Marketing: The Ultimate Guide

 ● Instead of showcasing the affiliate link upfront, include a link to a product review in your mailer.

-Last but not least, don’t try to sell something but give customers the solutions they need!
+Lastly, don’t try to sell something but give customers the solutions they need!

 Live webinars are one of the great ways to do that.

-Then, convinces them to purchase.
+Then convinces them to purchase.

 This is how affiliate marketers use webinars for sales.